labeveryday/Notes/Docker/README.md

 - Simple CLI that has dockers command that allow you to start, stop, and pull down new containers from docker hub.
 - You can build your own containers using the docker file.

+Benefits of using a container:

+- Minimize the gap between development and deployment
+- Faster and more lightweight than a VM
+- Applications that work on every machine (with Docker installed)
+- Adds to the DevOps paradigm
+- Package applications and dependencies.
+- Guarantee portability and consistency of execution.
+- Keep an application isolated.
+- Take advantage of the isolation offered by a VM without the overhead.
+- NOTE there is only one kernel

 ## Installing Docker (Ubuntu)

 ### Commands